podium-lib/podlet/README.md

 ```

 Additional values not defined by Podium can also be appended to the
-default context in the same way.
+default development mode context in the same way.

 _Example of adding a context value:_